 The Data Controller is Imperial College.
 Our registration number in the Data Protection Register is Z5940050.

 We are committed at every level to making sure that our communications with you are secure and considered.
-All personal data is held and processed in accordance with the Data Protection Act 1998, the College’s Data Protection Policy and other relevant legislation.
+All personal data is held and processed in accordance with UK data protection law, the College’s Data Protection Policy and other relevant legislation.
 Data will only be handled by staff who have received data protection training.

 Any personal data stored in our database is held on the College’s secure servers, with access restricted to authorised personnel only.
 Most information that we hold will have been obtained directly from you, and some from publicly available sources such as the Post Office’s National Change of Address database or those mentioned below.